Grapes42/Anabasii/README.md

 #### Incase you want to host your own

 Setup instructions for Raspbian or other Debian distros (I'm planning on supporting Arch in the future!)

+[Setup and SSH](https://www.tomshardware.com/reviews/raspberry-pi-headless-setup-how-to,6028.html) into your server, and run:
 ```
 sudo su -
 apt install git && git clone https://github.com/Grapes42/Anabasii.git ~/